-If maladaptive emotion regulation strategies result in dysregulated eating behaviors, it could be that adaptive emotion regulation strategies may promote more balanced eating behaviors during the experience of negative emotions.
-One adaptive emotion regulation strategy that has been extensively studied is cognitive reappraisal.
-Cognitive reappraisal involves giving an unpleasant situation a different interpretation or perspective to reduce distress (Gross, 1998).
-Higher use of reappraisal is associated with better psychological health, such as a greater well-being, better social adjustment, and fewer symptoms of anxiety and depression (Garnefski et al., 2002; Gross & John, 2003; Hopp et al., 2011; Joormann & Gotlib, 2010; Kelley et al., 2019).
-Laboratory studies have shown that when participants are asked to reappraise the content of negative emotional stimuli, these stimuli are rated as less negative compared to when participants are presented with these stimuli without reappraising them (Ochsner et al., 2012).
+If maladaptive emotion-regulation strategies result in dysregulated eating, adaptive emotion-regulation strategies may promote better-regulated eating behaviors in the face of negative emotions.
+The adaptive emotion-regulation strategy of cognitive reappraisal has been extensively studied.
+Cognitive reappraisal involves assigning a different interpretation or perspective to something unpleasant in order to reduce distress (Gross, 1998).
+Frequent use of reappraisal is associated with better psychological health, such as greater well-being, better social adjustment, and fewer symptoms of anxiety and depression (Garnefski et al., 2002; Gross & John, 2003; Hopp et al., 2011; Joormann & Gotlib, 2010; Kelley et al., 2019).
+When participants in laboratory studies are asked to reappraise the content of negative emotional stimuli, these stimuli are rated less negatively than otherwise (Ochsner et al., 2012).

-Given the role reappraisal plays in reducing negative affect, it could be that reappraisal may also prove beneficial for attenuating emotion-driven eating behaviors.
-However, there are mixed findings regarding the causal effect of reappraisal on eating behaviors (Evers et al., 2010; Taut et al., 2012).
-For example, Taut and colleagues )2012) have found that healthy women who were asked to reappraise their emotions in response to negative movie clips started to eat later compared to those who were not instructed to use reappraisal.
-However, there was no difference between the amount of food consumed between the reappraisal and control groups.
-Evers et al. (2010) also did not find a difference in food consumption between a reappraisal and a control group.
-However, a group of participants who were instructed to suppress their emotions while watching the films ate more than both the reappraisal and control groups.
+Due to the role that reappraisal plays in reducing negative affect, it may also be beneficial for attenuating emotion-driven eating behaviors.
+However, findings regarding the causal effect of reappraisal on eating behaviors are mixed (Evers et al., 2010; Taut et al., 2012).
+For example, Taut et al. )2012) found that healthy women asked to reappraise their emotions in response to negative movie clips began eating later than those who were not instructed to use reappraisal.
+However, no difference was found between the amount of food consumed by the reappraisal and the control groups.
+Evers et al. (2010) also found no difference in food consumption between the reappraisal and the control groups.
+However, the group of participants instructed to suppress their emotions while watching the films ate more than either the reappraisal or the control groups.

-The purpose of the current study was to shed more light on the role played by reappraisal in modulating the desire to eat following the experience of negative emotions using a trial-by-trial experimental design.
-This procedure allowed assessing a direct causal impact of reappraisal on the desire to eat.
-We have done so by adapting the classic cognitive reappraisal task with a food rating task.
-In the cognitive reappraisal task (Ochsner et al., 2012), participants were instructed rethink the content of negative emotional stimuli in some of the trials.
-Subsequently, they reported their desire to eat a high- or low-calorie food item depicted in a picture.
-Furthermore, we also examined whether the effect of reappraisal on the desire to eat is modulated by levels of emotional eating.
+The present study investigated the role played by reappraisal in modulating the desire to eat following the experience of negative emotions in a trial-by-trial experimental design.
+This procedure allowed the direct causal impact of reappraisal on the desire to eat to be assessed.
+Our assessment used an adaptation of the classic cognitive reappraisal task together with a food-rating task.
+In some trials (Ochsner et al., 2012), participants were instructed to reappraise the negative emotional stimuli.
+All participants reported their desire to eat a high- or low-calorie food item depicted in a picture presented to them.

-We hypothesized that threat-provoking stimuli (compared to neutral stimuli) will reduce the desire to eat.
-However, using reappraisal would attenuate the reduction in the desire to eat.
+We hypothesized that threat-provoking stimuli (compared to neutral stimuli) would produce a reduced desire to eat and that reappraisal would attenuate this reduction.
 Moreover, we expected that higher levels of emotional eating would be associated with a greater desire to eat following exposure to threat-provoking stimuli.
-Additionally, we explored whether reappraising threat-provoking content would modulate the relationship between emotional eating and the desire to eat.
+We also explored whether reappraising threat-provoking content modulates the relationship between emotional eating and the desire to eat.

 2. Methods